Learn / Helping With Horses: What You Need to Know About Equine-Assisted Psychotherapy

-Oftentimes, those suffering from addiction, substance abuse, trauma and mental health issues suffer in silence.
+Oftentimes, those suffering from addiction, trauma and mental health issues suffer in silence.
 It’s not a matter of having no support around you, but rather, it’s about failing to open up and validate hardship.

 Working with horses, then, breaks down these barriers to effective communication and healing.
 It helps people adjust their perceptions and focus on attending to the needs of something other than themselves, and consequently, it builds a bond of trust and support.